mazrean/genorm-docs/en/getting-started/configuration.md

 ### Table

 Tables are represented by structs.
-The table name is returned by the `TableName` method, which takes a reciever of the struct's pointer.
+The table name is returned by the `TableName` method, which takes a receiver of the struct's pointer.

 #### Example